bplmaps/cartinal/guides/making-sense-maps-data/session-2/part-7.md

     - **how** it has evolved over time,
     - **who** has changed or edited it,
     - and how **easy** it is for people to use
-* Information about data is called **metadata**, and it is integral to understanding how to work with a dataset
+* Information about data is called **metadata**, and it is integral to understanding how to work with a dataset.
+You'll often hear metadata referred to as "data about data"
 * You might not always be able to find *as* detailed information as is available with the LMEC portal, but no matter which data retrieval site you are using, you will need to know how to work with metadata